 You have to pin it to multiple boards to make sure your pin gets maximum exposure.

 My rule is to have at least 5 (and up to 10) of my own boards on my Pinterest profile that I can put one pin on.

 When you have just created a new post, the first board you pin to should be directly related to your pin topic.

 Pinterest says they use the board title and description of this first board to help identify what the pin is about (which helps it to show up in the right search results).

-So in my “DIY Fall Decor” example, the first board I would save that pin to might be called “DIY Fall Home Decor”.
+So if I have a pin about “DIY Fall Decor”, the first board I would save that pin to might be called “DIY Fall Home Decor”.